shaefer/react-simple-select/README.md

 3. Mobile - (Works for both mobile and web out of the box)

 ## Purpose:
 I wanted a simple React component that wasn't bogged down in all the extras.
 Something I could easily style and extend.
-Something that even if I did build in some additional features I could do it in a way that didn't compromise my original simple, stylable component.
+Something that even if I did build in some additional features I could do it in a way that didn't compromise my original simple, styleable component.
 It also needed to do enough easily so as to be worth creating a better starting point for future me and possibly even others.

 ## 1. Simplicity
 ```javascript